 on the English/Scottish border.
 After the

 many of Duke William's rebellious Barons moved north.
 The border became a convenient but turbulent no-man's land where the persecuted Many were given land by King Malcolm Canmore and later by King David of

 .
 Some were native Scots.
 In the 16th century they became known as the 'unruly clans'.
 The name was first recorded in

 in 1332 when William Wilcokson held estates in that county.

-This web page shows only a small excerpt of our Wilcoxson research.Another 150 words (11 lines of text) are included under the topic Early Wilcoxson History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Wilcoxson research.Another 70 words (5 lines of text) are included under the topic Early Wilcoxson History in all our PDF Extended History products and printed products wherever possible.

 of this family name include: Wilcoxen, Wilcoxon, Wilcockson, Willcokson, Willcoxon and many more.

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.